'They Know What A Pandemic Is': HIV Survivors See Similarities To AIDS Epidemic

 Solomon took the antibody test because he wanted to enroll in a study at Zuckerberg San Francisco General Hospital looking at HIV-positive people infected with COVID-19.
 It's a topic of special interest to researchers.

-"COVID is going to have a major impact on the trajectory of the HIV epidemic," said Dr. Steven Deeks, a UCSF professor of medicine and HIV researcher.
+"COVID is going to have a major impact on the trajectory of the HIV epidemic," said Dr. Steven Deeks, a University of California, San Francisco professor of medicine and HIV researcher.
 "We just don't know how."

 Infectious disease doctors assumed people with HIV would be at higher risk for complications from the novel coronavirus due to a weakened immune system.
-Plus, the majority of HIV-positive people in the U.S. are older, and many struggle with underlying conditions like heart disease and diabetes, which make illness from COVID-19 infection more severe.
+Plus, the majority of HIV-positive people in the U.S. are older, and many struggle with underlying conditions such as heart disease and diabetes, which make illness from COVID-19 infection more severe.

 Early in the outbreak, four of Dr. Edward "Lalo" Cachay's patients were hospitalized for complications with COVID-19.
-Cachay, a professor of medicine at UC San Diego, feared the worst.
+Cachay, a professor of medicine at the University California, San Diego, said he feared the worst.

 "You could potentially have a very dangerous combination of both biological and social determinants of health," Cachay said.

-HIV patients are not only immunocompromised, many also face psycho-social barriers such as poor health insurance and mental illness.
+HIV patients are not only immunocompromised, but many also face psycho-social barriers such as poor health insurance and mental health issues.
 But not only did Cachay's four patients experience good outcomes, this positive trend is playing out across the globe.

 "People with HIV are radically underrepresented in the different cohorts coming from Europe and China with very advanced, severe forms of COVID-19," Cachay said.